 We're happy to do it.

-Great to have you back with us, folks.
+Great to have you back with us, folks, to the EIB network.

-Already the middle of the week, the uh fastest uh week in media.
+Already the middle of the week, the fastest week in media.

-By the way, thanks to Paul W. Smith of uh WJR in Detroit yesterday for doing a halfway decent job hosting the program uh yesterday.
+By the way, thanks to Paul W. Smith of WJR in Detroit yesterday for doing a halfway decent job hosting the program yesterday.

 So thanks, Paul, for helping out.

-Senate voted today to divert some of the money that President Bush requested for the war in Iraq to instead increase patrols against illegal immigrants on the nation's borders, and to increase security at the ports.
+If you'd like to be on the program, Senate voted today to divert some of the money that President Bush requested for the war in Iraq to instead increase patrols against illegal immigrants on the nation's borders and to increase security at the ports.

 Speaking of which, we've got ports deal news.

-Well, we don't have ports deal news, but we have we have port news to find where the port news is.
+Well, we don't have ports deal news, but we have port news.

-Basically what's happening here, the somebody offered an amendment cutting uh Bush's request for money for Iraq by 1.3 billion dollars, and instead they're gonna use the 1.3 bill to go out there by new border patrol agents, have some aircraft out there and some fencing at uh border crossings, widely used by illegal immigrants.
+And instead, they're going to use the 1.3 bill to go out there, buy new border patrol agents, have some aircraft out there, and some fencing at border crossings, widely used by illegal immigrants.

 Now, while the border security funds had sweeping support, Democrats and Republicans argued over whether the cuts to Pentagon war funds would harm troops on the ground in Iraq.

-Um the uh the cuts here, the amendment uh it turns out it was offered by Judd Gregg, Republican from New Hampshire, trimmed the president's request uh for the war by almost three percent, but it doesn't specify exactly uh how uh that will take place.
+The cuts here, the amendment, turns out it was offered by Judd Gregg, Republican from New Hampshire, trimmed the president's request for the war by almost 3%, but it doesn't specify exactly how that will take place.

 In a related story, President Bush and a group of senators yesterday reached general agreement on an immigration bill that includes a pathway to citizenship for many illegal aliens.

-Uh that's the right way to go, said Senator Mel Martinez, uh Florida Republican, the Martinez half of the Hegel Martinez proposal.
+That's the right way to go, said Senator Mel Martinez, Florida Republican, the Martinez half of the Hegel Martinez proposal.

-Uh Martinez said, I think he was very clear on pathway to citizenship so long as it goes to the back of the line, and he even opened the door here for something that we've haggled back and forth on that you can shrink the time for people to become citizens by simply enlarging the number of green cards.
+And he even opened the door here for something that we've haggled back and forth on, that you can shrink the time for people to become citizens by simply enlarging the number of green cards.

-Senator Sam Brownbeck, uh Kansas Republican said that the President endorsed the concept of an earned citizenship.
+Senator Sam Brownbeck, Kansas Republican, said that the president endorsed the concept of an earned citizenship.

-The Democrats were Richard J. Turban, uh the swimmer, Ted Kennedy, Patrick Leakey Leahy, Joe Lieberman, Robert Menendez, uh Barack Obama, and Ken Salazar from uh from Colorado.
+The Democrats were Richard J. Turbin, the swimmer, Ted Kennedy, Patrick Leakey-Leahy, Joe Lieberman, Robert Menendez, Barack Obama, and Ken Salazar from Colorado.

-That's the uh the story here about the uh the vote now having taken place on that end run.
+That's the story here about the vote now having taken place on that end run.

-Uh so the uh uh the Senate is is is uh it's an election year, folks, and everybody's trying to stake their turf on this.
+So the Senate is an election year, folks, and everybody's trying to stake their turf on this.

-Uh the not not letting the president have the uh the whole inertia or or movement on this, so uh I don't know.
+Not letting the president have the whole inertia or movement on this.

 It is the era of pandering.

-When we get into election years like this, that uh I I am I am tempted not to believe anything anybody says about anything when it comes out of Washington.
+When we get into election years like this, that I am tempted not to believe anything anybody says about anything when it comes out of Washington.

-And I I know you have the uh the same temptation.
+And I know you have the same temptation because it's condescending.

-It's treating everybody like uh just a bunch of spoiled brat kids.
+It's treating everybody like just a bunch of spoiled brat kids.

 All we do, the American people whine and moan about whatever.

-Uh and in election year, politicians say, okay, kids, here we'll give you what you want, and they give you about five-tenths of one percent of what you want, claim they're doing great things for you, and people who've been crying think that the power of their voices has actually made a significant change in things when in fact it's the same old, same old.
+And people who've been crying think that the power of their voices has actually made a significant change in things when, in fact, it's the same old, same old.

 I want to go back to this gasoline business real quickly.

-Yes, I know, I know Mary McCarthy is denying now that she leaked anything, she's denying that she uh even had access to the information on the on the black site prisons.
+Yes, I know, I know Mary McCarthy is denying now that she leaked anything.

-We'll get to all that in uh in due course.
+We'll get to all that in due course.

 I have warned you people about this.